• Easter 2024

 Welcome to Epiphany!

 We are a true blend.
-Diversity for us is more then a culture or ethnicity.
+Diversity for us is more than a culture or ethnicity.
 It is the way of our faith life.
-With both the Lutheran (ELCA) and Episcopal Churches coming together under one roof, we truly express diversity in our walk of faith.
+With Lutheran (ELCA) and Episcopal Churches coming together under one roof, we truly express diversity in our walk of faith.

 What will you see at Epiphany?
 Our average Sunday worship is about 45 people, in a small chapel (Church membership is over 120 and growing.
 But, not everyone comes every Sunday).
 However, the chapel is still large enough, that if you want to be quietly unnoticed and check things out, you can.
 Music that is contemporary (not Praise), with a choir that will amaze you.
 We do not seek perfection in the worship, we celebrate our gifts.
 Some people dress casual and some in their Sunday best.
 You will see a community dedicated to community service and making our world a better place.
 We strive for excellent preaching every Sunday (We realize that even the preacher can not reach perfection every Sunday).
 However everyone will welcome you, and we can promise that you can be you; the whole you!